jdb/jdb.github.com/sources/concurrent.txt

    :literal:

 This solution has a fondamental problem: when there are *n* element in the blog list, there will be *2n* page downloaded, one after the other, and this will take *2n * time to download one page*.
 When the problem takes a time directly proportional to the number of input, this is called an *O(n)* complexity and this rightfully rise the eyebrow of any developer concerned with performance or scalability.
-The solution presented at the end of the article is not too different, and is three times faster.
+The solution presented at the end of the article is not longer, has a network complexity of *O(1)* and is three times faster.

 As each download is completely independent with regard to each other, it is obvious that these downloads can be executed in parallel, or, *concurrently*, which is the raison d'être of the Twisted Python framework.
+Processes and threads are well known primitive for programming concurrently but Twisted do without (not even behind your back), to spares the developer from using locks, mutex, etc.

 .. note:: A fast language